Akaidmaru/blogfoliocv/README.md

 ## About <a name = "about"></a>

 This is a Django project that will serve as my portfolio, my cv and my personal blog.

+Task list:
+[x] Basic Scaffolding of the project.
+[x] Config of basic parameters(.gitignore, hide sensitive information) [ ] Creation of the Blog App
+[ ] Creation of the Portfolio App
+[ ] Creation of the CV

 ## Getting Started <a name = "getting_started"></a>